 - See IRS Publication 783, Instructions on How to Apply for a Certificate of Discharge From Federal Tax Lien.

-- A “subordination” does not remove the lien, but allows other creditors to move ahead of the IRS, which may make it easier to obtain a loan or refinance a mortgage.
+- A “subordination” doesn't remove the lien, but allows other creditors to move ahead of the IRS, which may make it easier to obtain a loan or refinance a mortgage.

 - See IRS Publication 784, Instructions on How to Apply for a Certificate of Subordination of Federal Tax Lien.